 Surging mass recognition

-of threat to planet & joint willingness for action
+of threat to planet & joint willingness

 In advance of the United Nations COP 26 Conference on Climate in Glasgow we released our massive trend study into climate and the environment, in cooperation with Global Citizen.
 The study is based on nearly 250,000 interviews in 20 countries over a period of 6 years.
 A selection of the findings: